jeastham1993/dynamo-db-design/README.md

-# dynamo-db-design
+# Design in DynamoDB

-Experimenting with design principles in DynamoDB
+Experimenting with design principles in DynamoDB, using Pulumi as an infrastructure as code framework and code samples in C#.